amolrv/amolrv.github.io/_posts/2022-02-15-nature-impact-value-of-change.md

 1. *Picture credits goes to [Aziz Acharki](https://unsplash.com/photos/PUvPZckRnOg)*

 2. *NOTE: If you have similar learning, please share your experience with me.
-There is always something new about every experiecece.*
+There is always something new about every experience.*